l0n3m4n/Writeups/easy/U.A/U.A.md

 <br>

-After testing all the possible vulnerabilities I had listed, I started fuzzing parameters and eventually tried `id` as a parameter.
+After testing all the possible vulnerabilities I had listed, I tried fuzzing parameters and eventually tried `id` as a parameter.
 That’s when I got an interesting response: it returned something like cmd? which caught my attention hmmp.

 I started thinking it through and searched around a bit.
 Then it hit me—it might be vulnerable to command injection.
 So I tried adding `cmd=whoami and cmd=id` to the URL.